Mother May I (band)

-Mother May I was a power pop/rock band formed in 1990 in Washington, DC best known for their songs "Birthday Wish" and "Meet You There".
+Mother May I was an American power pop/rock band formed in 1990 in Washington, DC best known for their songs "Birthday Wish" and "Meet You There".

 Formation and early success

 Drummer Rob LeBourdais was in a cover band named Lower Wolves while in college.
 Damon Hennessey was a fan who attended a few Lower Wolves shows and even joined the band on stage to sing a song or two.
 Lower Wolves changed the name to The Wolves and relocated to the MD/DC area after college where band leader Sean Chagall had family and had spent some years growing up.
 Eventually, Hennessey moved to MD to join The Wolves with Chagall, LeBourdais and bassists Bob Reagan/Dave Elle.
 Mother May I came together in 1990 when The Wolves disbanded.

-Original bassist Les Doefler (who was also playing in DC band Hyaa!)helped get the project off of the ground and played a string of shows with Damon and Rob in DC and Boston.
-He was replaced by Peter Gilstrap (formerly of DC's The Neighbors and Super Jones Affair) who did several early tours with the band up and down the East coast.
+Original bassist Les Doefler (who was also playing in the DC band Hyaa!)helped get the project off of the ground and played a string of shows with Damon and Rob in DC and Boston.
+He was replaced by Peter Gilstrap (formerly of DC's The Neighbors and Super Jones Affair) who did several early tours with the band up and down the East Coast.
 With the addition of bassist Graham McCulloch, formerly of Negative Approach and The Meatmen, the band released a 7" Single featuring the tracks "Birthday Wish" and "In A Box", both of which would later be re-recorded for their debut album.
 The inclusion of "Birthday Wish" on a New Music Seminar 1992 sampler cassette got the then-unsigned band an early mention in Billboard Magazine.

 Rise

 In September 1994, the band released Use Your Appetite For Spaghetti, an EP including their soon-to-be signature song "Meet You There" and a cover of The Association's "Never My Love".
 Soon after, the band signed a contract with Columbia Records via the man who also signed Soul Asylum, Chalk Farm and Primitive Radio Gods.
 Before the group entered the studio to record their debut album, bassist Graham McCulloch left the group and joined Earth 18.
 He was replaced by Dave O'Brien who joined the band for a string of shows in the DC area (including opening for Paul Westerberg at U.MD's Ritchie Coliseum, opening for Toad The Wet Sprocket at GWU, and headlining 9:30 Club) as well as touring across the country.
-During this time period the band recorded what would become “Splitsville” in Baltimore, MD.
+During this time period, the band recorded what would become “Splitsville” in Baltimore, MD.
 Dave was eventually followed on bass by David Swafford of Best Kissers in the World whom they'd met while both bands toured with Chainsaw Kittens.